Disability:IN Connecticut Board

 Joe Wendover, President

-Dr. Ed Goldberg, Manager (Retired), Business Continuity, Disaster Recovery and Threat Assessment, Eversource
+Dr. Ed Goldberg, Mgr.
+(Retired), Eversource Bus.
+Continuity, Disaster Recovery, Threat Assessment

 Ed served as Senior IT Manager for Northeast Utilities’ (now Eversource) and subsequently Dominion’s Millstone Nuclear Power Station for 10 years.
 He then served 17 years leading the company’s business continuity, disaster recovery and threat assessment program until his recent retirement.
 He served for many years as the chair of the Northeast Utilities Diversity Council, during which time he became involved supporting CTBLN, now Disability:IN.